UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 missing_cancer
 ```

-Recall that K-nearest neighbor classification makes predictions by computing
+Recall that K-nearest neighbors classification makes predictions by computing
 the straight-line distance to nearby training observations, and hence requires
 access to the values of *all* variables for *all* observations in the training
 data.
-So how can we perform K-nearest neighbor classification in the presence
+So how can we perform K-nearest neighbors classification in the presence
 of missing data?
 Well, since there are not too many observations with missing
 entries, one option is to simply remove those observations prior to building
-the K-nearest neighbor classifier.
+the K-nearest neighbors classifier.
 We can accomplish this by using the
 `dropna` method prior to working with the data.

 ```{code-cell} ipython3